McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ## Serving your page from a subfolder

-If your site is served from a subfolder, eg. `https://example.com/mysite/`, you have to set the following lines to your `config.toml`
+If your site is served from a subfolder, eg. `https://example.com/mysite/`, you have to set the following lines to your `hugo.toml`

 ````toml
 baseURL = "https://example.com/mysite/"